by Karen & Grace Morris

 I thought that it cool to use a paper plate as a rubbing.
 You could use this craft as a way to make nice looking paper for making homemade cards.

-Cut “M” shapes with points on you rim to make it look like a bat wing.
+Cut “M” shapes with points on your rim to make it look like a bat wing.

-Put your bat wing underneath a piece of paper and using the side of your crayon rub it.
+Put your bat wing underneath a piece of paper.
+Using the side of your crayon, color over the wing piece.

 Draw a rounded rectangle for the tail.